 If agencies don’t have the development resources or DI teams in house, the Office of the Chief Data Officer can help identify which statewide contracts agencies can use to engage vendors providing the services and support needed to implement their desired DI solution.
 In addition, the CDO has partnered with multiple academic institutions through the Commonwealth Data Internship Program to connect talented students and research faculty with state agencies.
 This program provides students with real-world professional experiences while using data to solve relevant agency issues.

-The Data Intelligence-as-a-Service is offered to provide Commonwealth agencies the support and tools they need to make informed, data-driven decisions by leveraging data analytics and business intelligence.
+The Data Intelligence-as-a-Solutions is offered to provide Commonwealth agencies the support and tools they need to make informed, data-driven decisions by leveraging data analytics and business intelligence.

 Data Documentation Process